limdx006/LimDX_profile_webpage/README.md

 }
 ```

-Change values here and the entire site retheming follows automatically.
+Adjust these values to retheme the site globally.

 ---